In this article, you’ll find answers to questions like:

 1. How can I ease my stress?

 2. Who can I turn to?

 Congratulations on your baby!

 Right now you may be overwhelmed with feelings of joy — and terror.
-Having a new baby to care for brings on lots of worries, and that’s normal.
-But try to relax.
+Taking care of a new baby brings on lots of worries, but that’s normal.
+So try to relax.

 If you're pregnant, reach out to Healthy Mothers Healthy Babies.

 If you have a newborn, contact HomeSafe or 2-1-1.

 Next, build a support system of family and/or friends before delivering your baby.
 They can help when you need a break or a shoulder to cry on or need someone trusted to watch the baby so you can take a much-deserved nap.